kristof-becode/3D-HOUSE/README.md

 http://loc.geopunt.be/geolocation/location?q={address}&c=1

 The resulting coordinates are in Lambert coordinates, the geospatial coordinate convention in Belgium, which matches the coordinates in the GeoTiff raster files.
-Now that we can link an address to coordinates we can select the corresponding CHM file in which lies the house we would like to plot.
+Now that we can link an address to coordinates we can select the corresponding CHM file for the house we would like to plot.

-To this end we create a CSV file that lists all the CHM files and the coordinate region they represent, or more precisely lists the corresponding corners coordinates of the bounding box.
+To this end we create a CSV file that lists all the CHM files and the coordinate region they represent, or more precisely lists the corresponding corner coordinates of the bounding box.
 The code to create this CSV file can be found in 'Create Dataframe CHM.py'

 ### Retrieving the house polygon from API